EllarBooher/VulkanTemplate/README.md

 Then, these gbuffers are passed to two full-screen dispatches of [shaders/deferred/ssao.comp](./shaders/deferred/ssao.comp).
 One dispatch handles computing the occlusion from the front-face, and the other the occlusion from the back-face.
 These are written into the same AO texture, where the transmittances are summed as attenuations and clamped to be between 0 and 1.
 This permits a saturation of ambient occlusion due to overcounting between front-faces and back-faces, but I assumed this was unlikely for most geometry.
 This does lead to some issues wherever occluding front-faces and back-faces are close together, such as behind a rounded pillar.
 The worst case scenario is a two-sided polygon, for which both faces produce identical occluders.

 I decided to model my occluders as a sphere subtending a certain solid angle, blocking a uniform distribution of ambient light hitting the occludee.
-Here is an extracted snippet of the important parts:
+Here is an extracted snippet of the important parts of how the contribution of a single occludee sample is calculated:

 ```
 <shaders/deferred/ssao.comp>